October 18, 2012

 Image by peteg via Flickr

-1. iPad – The iPad, and for that matter, many tablets on the market today, offer an impressive array of functions.
+1. iPad – The iPad offers an impressive array of functions.
 At under 10 inches (diagonally), you can perform just about anything that you can on your laptop.
-For entertainment in HD to finding something quickly via Canada 411, the iPad could be the solution for you.

 Surviving Internet Connection Problems